origin1tech/colurs/README.md

 Simple utility for colorizing strings using ANSI styles, css styles for the browser and/or converting to html styled elements all with only ONE dependency.

 Nothing fancy just a stripped down Chalk or Colors written in Typescript and in a way we find useful without some of the extras.
-For example there are no "bright" colors.
+For example there are no RGB colors.
+Just standard and bright colors.

 ## Installation